-You are financially responsible for the medical services you receive at Vascular Institute of Northern California, (hereafter referred to as the "Practice").
+You are financially responsible for the medical services you receive at Vascular Institute, (hereafter referred to as the "Practice").
 Please carefully review this Financial Policy and sign the new patient paperwork you have been provided to indicate your acceptance of the terms this Financial Policy.